darwinthebeagle/COLUMBIA-COVID19-PROJECTIONS-FOR-NYC/README.md

-# Weekly and Daily Projections of COVID19 Epidemic Outcomes and Healthcare Demands for New York City (NYC)
+# Projections of COVID19 Epidemic Outcomes and Healthcare Demands for New York City (NYC)

 Authors: Wan Yang(1),  Sasikiran Kandula(2), Jeffrey Shaman(2)